marle3003/mokapi/docs/kafka.md

 ### log.segment.delete.delay.ms
 The amount of time to wait before deleting a log.
 Default value is *60000* (1 minute)

-### log.cleaner.backoff.ms
-The amount of time to sleep when there are no logs to clean.
-Default value is *15000* (15 seconds)

 ## Kafka Channel Bindings

 ### partitions
 Sets the number of partition for the channel.
 Default value is *1*

+### retention.bytes
+The maximum size of a segment before deleting it.
+Default value is *-1*

+### retention.ms
+The numbers of milliseconds to keep a segment before deleting it.